 The SPARK Museum of Electrical Invention proudly displays some of the biggest innovations that have shaped the modern world as we know it.
 This family-friendly, fully interactive downtown establishment guides visitors through four decades of electric milestones.

 The museum features five permanent collections ranging from the Birth of Electricity to the Golden Age of Radio.
 Replicas of Edison's first light bulbs are on display, as are thousands of radios from throughout their history of design.

 Among the many other tourist attractions, a nine-foot Tesla Coil, known as the "MegaZapper," also keeps the whole family interested and engaged.
 The "MegaZapper Electrical Show" takes place every Saturday and Sunday throughout the year.

 Address: 1312 Bay Street, Bellingham, Washington

-4 Galbraith Mountain Bike Park
+9. Galbraith Mountain Bike Park

+Trails at Galbraith Mountain range from flowy and friendly to fast and frightening.
 All the trails on Galbraith Mountain cross private land, and access to these trails is reliant on rider stewardship and the efforts of the WMBC.
-So, whether you access these iconic Bellingham biking trails from the north entrance on Birch Street or the south entrance on Samish Way.
+Access to these iconic Bellingham bike trails is available from the north entrance on Birch Street or the south entrance on Samish Way.

 Address: Birch Street, Bellingham, Washington

-6 Mount Baker Theatre
+13. Mount Baker Theatre